How to Test a Discord Bot: Proof It Works (Checklist)

 • Observability: errors go to #bot-logs (no tokens, no sensitive data).

-• Uptime: bot stays online across restarts and deploys.
+• Runtime checks: bot health is visible across restarts and deploys.

 This “proof first” approach is a big part of how we’re improving reliability in VibeCord.
 If you want the behind-the-scenes view, read how we improve AI bot quality.